 Matija’s role is acting as a middle person between Venture Capitalists (VCs) and start-up businesses.
 The focus is always on the people rather than the product as the skills and attitudes of the people are the key ingredient.
 Matija is involved in “scale-ups” and as well start-ups.

 Matija says for some people success may be framed in financial terms.
 For her, success is about alignment of her work to her values, and achieving a sense of belonging to her family and business community.

 2. What is your favourite TV show, movie or book and why?

 - Books: Fiction – Brandon Sanderson, an American author of epic fantasy and science.

 Non-Fiction – David Goleman has written books about Emotional Intelligence.

 - TV: Various Netflix movies.

 - Favourite movie: Howl’s Moving Castle (Which is a Japanese animated fantasy.
 Japanese is Matija’s second language).

 3. What are your hobbies and/or interests?

-Matija is fan of pop-culture and engaging in her creative side.
+Matija is a fan of pop culture and engaging in her creative side.
 She is a collector of retro and rare games and is a member of a local dance studio where she learns hip-hop with her son.
 She finds that taking regular breaks to do these activities assists her concentration in her work.